-Led by Campus Dean Caroline Carter, the academic staff are dedicated to bringing their real-life experiences in practice into the classroom, providing students with genuine insights into the subject matter studied on our courses.
+Led by Campus Dean Aruna Verma, the academic staff are dedicated to bringing their real-life experiences in practice into the classroom, providing students with genuine insights into the subject matter studied on our courses.
 Each of our students is assigned a personal tutor and has regular one-to-one meetings where they can get advice on their course and on their career aspirations.
 Our tutors operate an ‘open door’ policy, so students can talk to them whenever they need to.

 Mary has a BSc in Biology from Manchester University and an LLM from Bristol University.
 She qualified at Mishcon de Reya and worked at Bird & Bird, specialising in Intellectual Property, before moving to Mewburn Ellis.
 Mary also set up her own legal practice specialising in Intellectual Property and worked at Charles Russell.
 Mary is also Scottish qualified, a qualified mediator and a magistrate.
 She teaches on the Intellectual Property elective of the LPC.